England 1-0 Haiti: 3 things we learnt from Lionesses win at FIFA World Cup 2023

 It has now been four games without a goal in open play and that will need to change soon.

-While it is no slight on Jess Carter, England look so much more balanced in defence when they left footed Manchester City star in slotted in amongst Millie Bright at the back.
+While it is no slight on Jess Carter, England look so much more balanced in defence when the left-footed Manchester City star slotted in amongst Millie Bright at the back.

 Advertisement